Alex-SA1/Efficient-Study-Platform/README.md

 - Datetime based on the user timezone
 - Access restricted for users without a country selected
 - No access to the application features for anonymous users (visitors without an account)
+- Responsiveness (the website design is responsive for every device)
+- Server-side validation for every feature that has a client-side validation (because client-side validations can be bypassed easily)

 ### Project Presentation